What are F1's fastest circuits?

 Lars Baron/Getty Images

 Its modern form is still not to be underestimated: once the low-speed La Source hairpin is out the way, drivers have to contend with perhaps F1’s greatest corner combination, Eau Rouge and Raidillon.
-Despite naysayers proclaiming the terrifying kink is not what it was after safety modifications, recent crashes by Jack Aitken and Lando Norris demonstrates it’s still a curve to be reckoned with.
+Although the kink is not as terrifying as it once was after safety modifications and modern downforce levels that allow drivers to take it flat-out, recent crashes by Jack Aitken and Lando Norris demonstrates it’s still a curve to be reckoned with.

 Spa, naturally, has provided many a thriller through the years: Damon Hill taking Jordan’s first win; Lewis Hamilton ‘winning’ at the death in 2008, and Jim Clark’s four consecutive virtuoso wins from ’62 to ’65.